rickballard/CoCivium/legacy/Civium/insights/Insight_Scaling_Civium_Coherence_c2_20250801.md

 <!-- Coherence Estimate: 0.7 (early expansion phase) -->
 <!-- Status: Partial draft with explanatory segments and structure -->

-# ✦ Insight: Scaling CoCivium with Coherence and Anti-Fragility
+# ✦ Insight: Scaling CoCivium™ with Coherence and Anti-Fragility

-CoCivium aspires not just to grow—but to scale with wisdom, congruence, and survivability.
+CoCivium™ aspires not just to grow—but to scale with wisdom, congruence, and survivability.
 This insight outlines the frameworks, protocols, and philosophical underpinnings needed to expand from tens to millions of participants without collapse, capture, or cognitive dilution.

 ---